nfdi4plants/ARC-specification/references/specifications/validation-packages.md

 appear in all capitals.

-A conforming package consists of one supported executable script, embedded metadata, one or more validation cases, and the ability to create the standard result files.
+A conforming package consists of one supported executable script, embedded metadata, validation cases, and the ability to create the standard result files.
 A conforming runner supplies the standard process arguments, preserves argument boundaries, and provides an execution environment for the script language.
+The critical and non-critical case groups MAY each be empty.

 ## Validation Package Structure